amandabrastad/2022ws_do_ab/bl_blog_do_w39.md

 ## What is an Ambidextrous organizations?

 The word ambidextrous itself means being able to use both hands equally well(1).
-For an organization to be an ambidextrous organization it means being able to attend to their products at the same time as they are innovating for the future(2).
-No company succeeds forever, so if you are not the one to make the product that kills your company, somebody else will!
+For an organization to be an ambidextrous organization it means being able to attend to their current products at the same time as they are innovating for the future(2).
+No company succeeds forever, if you are not the one to make the product that kills your company, somebody else will!

 One company that has succeeded being ambidextrous is Apple.
 Early on Apple had the Apple 2e which made a lot of money, then Steve Jobs came back and built the Macintosh.
 Therefore at the same time you had the old Apple 2e and the modern Macintosh.
 Where Apple 2e was milking the current market and the Macintosh was an invention.
 Making 2e responsible for Apple's income at the time, keeping the company alive, and creating money used on developing the macintosh.
-Apple managed to be an ambidextrous organization, if they had decided to “stick with what works” and only focused on the 2e we can assume they would not have been alive today.
+Apple managed to be an ambidextrous organization, if they had decided to “stick with what works” and only focused on the 2e we can assume they would not exist today.

 ![Image of Apple being Ambidextrous](apple_beeing_ambidex.jpg)

 ## How does it work?

 According to [O’Reilly and Tushman (2004)](https://hbr.org/2004/04/the-ambidextrous-organization) managers need to be able to attend to their products at the same time as they are innovating for the future(3),  just like Apple did with the Apple 2e and the Macintosh.
 In other words they need to be able to explore at the same time as they exploit.
 Which may sound like an easy thing to do, but a lot of companies fail to be ambidextrous even if they are aware they should be.
-O’Reily and Tushman (2004) takes a look at the theories, some say that you need cross-functional teams, others say you have to alternate between focusing on old and new.
+O’Reily and Tushman (2004) takes a look at the theories, some say that you need cross-functional teams, others say you have to alternate between focusing on old products and new products.

 O’Reily and Tushman (2004) found that companies who have indeed succeeded at being ambidextrous share some characteristics.
 The main one being: They separate their explorative and exploitative units.

-![Image of separate explorative and exploitative units](separate_explorative_and_exploitative_units.jpg)
+![Image of separate explorative and exploitative units](separate_explorative_and_exploitative_units.jpg) _Even if the examples or explanations mentions are regarding products, being ambidextrous also applies to companies selling services or both._

 This means doing incremental and discontinuous innovation at the same time.
 An incremental innovations is a stepwise or a small improvements to your product(4), while a discontinuous innovation is about introducing an entirely new product to the market(5).
 Where the breakthroughs or the discontinuous innovations come from a structurally independent unit in the organization.
 In general O’Reily and Tushman (2004) found that breakthroughs coming from ambidextrous organizations were way more often successful than breakthroughs coming from organizations with other structures.